ipld/js-car/README.md

 <a name="CarDatastore__readBuffer"></a>
 ### `async CarDatastore.readBuffer(buffer)`

-Read a CarDatastore from a Buffer containing the contents of an existing CAR archive.
+Read a CarDatastore from a Uint8Array containing the contents of an existing CAR archive.
 Mutation operations (`put()`, `delete()` and `setRoots()`) are not available.